CaseyCarter/cppwinrt/Getting Started.md

 > When you \#include "winrt/Windows.Foundation.h", you get the C++/WinRT
 > header file.
 This also allows you to include both files, if desired.

-Using the Visual Studio Update 3 C++ compiler
+Using the Visual Studio 2017 version 15.3 C++ compiler
 =============================================

-You need the C++ compiler from Visual Studio 2015 Update 3 or later to compile the C++/WinRT header files.
-You can determine the version of VS by going to Help – About Visual Studio.
+This version of the C++/WinRT library was developed and tested with Visual Studio 2017 version 15.3.0.
+It is recommended that you use this version or later to compile the C++/WinRT header files.
+Visual Studio displays its version in Help | About Microsoft Visual Studio.
+It is reported by the compiler (cl.exe) as 19.11.25506.

 ![](./media/image3.png)